orxshi/ADT/README.md

 The k-d tree stores IDs of the inserted objects.
 When a query point (can be 0D+ such as hexahedron) is given in search operation, the tree returns possibly multiple IDs of objects which overlap the query point.
 The user can perform actual geometric tests from thereon.

 VTK can be used to visualize the space and objects.
-Related files are in vtk folder.
+Related files are in the vtk folder.
 Note that if the objects to be inserted are points, give option `0` to `./draw 0` to draw points otherwise give any other number such as `./draw 1`.

-A graph can be produced dot utility.
+A graph can be produced with dot utility.

-You can find three tests in tests folder.
+You can find four tests in the test folder.

 ## Test 1: Points in 2D space (2dpoint)